 In early 2009, the British Medical Journal published a new analysis of acupuncture for pain … with discouraging results.1 Again.
 Not the first time, not the last.
 More recently and dramatically, the journal Pain did it again — one of the top ten journals for pain and injury science.
 In early 2011, Pain published a thorough and rather harsh scientific smack down of acupuncture, concluding that there is “little truly convincing evidence that acupuncture is effective in reducing pain.”2

-Even the friends of acupuncture have admitted that it doesn’t work, even while continue to try to say that it does.3 The best example of this is the infamous case of the 2010 New England Journal of Medicine paper in which pro-acupuncture authors clearly acknowledged that “sham acupuncture was as effective as real acupuncture” — that would be called failure in any drug trial — and yet they endorsed it anyway.4 In 2009, back pain experts Cherkin and Deyo did much the same, reporting results that were quite disappointing … but they bent over backwards to make it sound like good news anyway.5
+Even the friends of acupuncture have admitted that it doesn’t work, cleverly spinning it as good news.34 For instance, the infamous case of the 2010 New England Journal of Medicine paper: pro-acupuncture authors clearly acknowledged that “sham acupuncture was as effective as real acupuncture” — results that would be called failure in any drug trial — and yet they endorsed it anyway.5 In 2009, back pain experts Cherkin and Deyo did much the same, reporting results that were quite disappointing … but they bent over backwards to make it sound like good news anyway.6

-Most damning of all, the taxpayer boondoggle NCCAM, a huge organization funded by American taxpayers to research alternative medicine, continues to research acupuncture “even though many of its studies have found that acupuncture … work no better than a sham treatment at easing symptoms like pain and fatigue.”6 If NCCAM won’t say that acupuncture works … who will?
+Most damning of all, the taxpayer boondoggle NCCAM, a huge organization funded by American taxpayers to research alternative medicine, continues to research acupuncture “even though many of its studies have found that acupuncture … works no better than a sham treatment at easing symptoms like pain and fatigue.”7 If NCCAM won’t say that acupuncture works … who will?

 All of this is in stark contrast to what most people believe about acupuncture.
 People actually think science supports acupuncture.
 That simply isn’t the case.